 Karma Houdini: Annoyingly, you get no option to call Pendleton out on sending you to fight a duel to the death with Shaw without in any way warning you that was what was about happen.
 Admittedly he doesn't do too well in the long run anyway, but it's still irritating.

 Karma Meter: There is a "Chaos" stat that basically tallies how many people you kill.
 This will directly affect what kind of ending you get and the state of the next stage.
 The in-universe justification is that more bodies means more rats, and more rats means more plague.
-Indeed, leave enough dead bodies around, and rats come a-feastin'.
+Indeed, leave enough dead bodies around, and rats come a-feastin' (but the ability that turns the bodies into dust doesn't help).
 The Chaos meter also determines how much rioting there is - again, it makes sense that the guard will be tighter and more violent the more people, especially guards, are dead.

 Kleptomaniac Hero: Corvo can steal a variety of items for cash to buy upgrades/supplies.
 This includes large paintings several times his size.
 The game even tells you exactly how much coins-worth of items you left behind.